Kalamazoo Junior Symphony Society Collection

 Kalamazoo Junior Symphony Society collection includes performance programs; orchestra rosters; publications by and about the society; audio-visual recordings; scrapbooks; color and black-and-white photographs.
 The audio/visual recordings include floppy disks; VHS; cassettes; reel to reel recordings; and compact disks.

-- Majority of material found within 1930's to Present
+- Creation: Majority of material found within 1930's to Present

 - Stulberg, Julius (Person)

 The Kalamazoo Junior Symphony Society is made up of the Kalamazoo Junior Symphony Orchestra, the Kalamazoo Prep String Orchestra (PSO), and the Kalamazoo Training Orchestra (KTO).

 The Kalamazoo Junior Symphony Orchestra was established as the Kalamazoo Little Symphony in 1939 by the symphony’s first conductor, Eugene Andrie.
 It is one of the oldest youth orchestra in the country.
 By 1941, the Kalamazoo Little Orchestra was renamed the Kalamazoo Junior Symphony.
 The 2014-2015 performance season is the KJSO’s 76th anniversary.
 During the history of the KJSO, they have had two conductors of over 20 years, Julius Stulberg (1941-1974) and Dr. Robert Ritsema (1978-2001).
 Andrew Koehler has been the music director since 2007.

 The KJSO has received many awards, has performed at national and international music festivals and celebrations, and has took multiple successful tours overseas.
 Over years it has visited Canada, Europe, Australia.
 New Zealand, Brazil, and China.
 The KJSO has been recommended by the American Symphony Orchestra League as a model for youth orchestras.